LinkoraApp/sync-server/src/main/resources/raw/SERVER_IS_CONFIGURED.md

 ### **Blank Pages on Other Routes**
 - If you're seeing blank pages for other routes, that's completely normal since there's no UI with this server except for this page.
+- Except for this route, every other route is secured by an auth token.
+Access is only granted if the client provides the correct auth token that you’ve set.
+Without it, they won’t be able to access anything.

 ## Troubleshooting & Additional Help
 - If something isn’t covered here, check out the **YouTube video** where I explained how to connect the app and the server.
-- Also, go through **GitHub issues**; you might find the solution there.
+- Also, go through **[GitHub issues](https://github.com/LinkoraApp/sync-server/issues)**; you might find the solution there.
-- If not, **create an issue on GitHub**, and I'll fix it when I get some time.
+- If not, **[create an issue on GitHub](https://github.com/LinkoraApp/sync-server/issues/new)**, and I'll fix it when I get some time.
+- You can also [join the Discord](https://discord.gg/ZDBXNtv8MD) if you want.
+It’s there for questions, updates, or just to hang out.